 7) In rare cases surgery may be of benefit for debridement in shoulders with chronic tendonitis that have not responded to conservative treatment.

 To prevent developing tendonitis or other conditions in the shoulder such as bursitis or rotator cuff tears it is important to consider performing some type of warm up and stretches before engaging in vigorous activities using your shoulders.
 When exercising, try to slowly increase your exercise volume or intensity level.
 Minimize overhead reaching activities and consider breaking repetitive tasks into shorter intervals to allow for recovery and strain reduction.
-Try these shoulder exercises to help prevent shoulder tendonitis.
+Try these shoulder exercises for a strain or to help prevent shoulder tendonitis.